cassidycodes/hellogo/readme.md

 # GoBridge Workshop

-Notes and code from a GoBridge workshop.
+Notes and code from a GoBridge workshop: https://idiomat.gitbook.io/gobridge/

 ## Notes